krbuettner/krbuettner.github.io/_pages/about.md

 Specific AI research interests of mine include object detection, self-supervision, model generalization, and multimodal learning.

 I currently work in the computer vision group with Dr. Adriana Kovashka at the University of Pittsburgh.

+## News
+09-2021 I started in the Intelligent Systems program at the University of Pittsburgh.
+05-2022 I began a machine learning internship at GatherAI.

+### Check out Blog periodically for blog posts about AI books, cool apps of AI, or side projects!